elmorenox/Deploy_Jenkins_Server-EBS_Application/README.md

 - Click on 'Add' under the credential drop down, select Jenkins
 - Click on the Kind dropdown select 'Username with password'
 - Add your Github username to the username' field
-- In the 'password' field add the GitHub token you generated.
+- In the 'password' field add the GitHub token you generated
 - Click 'Add'.
 The modal will close.
 - You can now select your credential in the 'Credentials' dropdown
 - Ensure you have the desired branch to pull in the 'Branch Specifier' field